Governance and leadership

 AECC University College operate within frameworks set by Government, regulators and our own internal policies and procedures.
 Our Governors and Executive Board ensure that external and internal objectives are met, monitored and achieved.

 Read the University College Strategic Plan for 2016 - 2021 which has been reviewed and approved by AECC University College's Board of Governors.
-The plan defines the overall vision for success and specific goals we will achieve by 2021.
+You will also find our education strategy and income and expenditure reports.

 Our quality framework outlines the policies and procedures to ensure maintenance and enhancement of the quality of our academic standards and student experience.